AventusDAO/avn-gateway-api/tools/webhooks-endpoint/README.md

 ## Webhooks Endpoint

-Simple HTTPS server to test the receiving, verifying, and logging of avn-gateway webhook events.
+Simple HTTPS server to test the receiving and logging of avn-gateway webhook events.

 Uses [localtunnel](https://theboroer.github.io/localtunnel-www/) to expose your chosen endpoint (e.g: `https://my_test_endpoint_name.loca.lt`) to the internet.